videothrone/connect-four-cages/readme.md

 ## Goals while doing the project

 -   Learn to handle game logic in JS / jQuery and interactive elements

+-   Make animations with CSS (for victories, UI etc.)

 ## Future